-Rats in group I were fed 100 mg/kg of the P. amarus extract, Rats in group II were fed 50 mg/kg of same extract orally once daily for 28 days, while the control received distilled water only in place of the extract.
+Rats in group I were fed 100 mg/kg of the extract and Rats in group II were fed 50 mg/kg of the extract orally once daily for 28 days to each groups while the control received distilled water only instead of the extract.
 Animals were thereafter exposed to feed and water ad libitum.

-Collection of Blood: On the $29^{th}$ day, blood was collected directly from the heart of the overnight fasted rats through cardiac puncture under chloroform anaesthesia.
+Collection of Blood: On the 29th day, blood was collected directly from the heart of the overnight fasted rats under chloroform anaesthesia.
 The collected blood was allowed to clot and centrifuged to obtain the serum.
 The serum was kept in a refrigerator at $0-20^{\circ}$ C until further use.